ViennaRSS/vienna-rss/README.md

 You should have a basic knowledge of Git and read these [advices on workflow](https://github.com/ViennaRSS/vienna-rss/wiki/Good-manners-with-Git).

-Please let us know what you are working on by posting a note in the [Vienna Development sub-forum](http://forums.cocoaforge.com/viewforum.php?f=20).
+Please let us know what you are working on by posting an issue on Vienna's github and assigning it to yourself.

 Licensing
 ---------